Professor Mark John Costello

 Areas of expertise

-- Biodiversity, and biogeography, especially marine and global
+- Biodiversity, biogeography, biodiversity informatics, especially marine and global

 - Conservation, marine reserves, invasive species

 - Sea lice parasites and aquaculture

 - Species 2000 ‘Global Team’ of experts (2010-)

 - Advisory Board of the new European Journal of Taxonomy (2012-)